apache/flink/docs/dev/table/tableApi.md

         <span class="label label-primary">Batch</span> <span class="label label-primary">Streaming</span>
       </td>
       <td>
-        <p>Map performs a map operation with a user-defined scalar function or built-in scalar function.
+        <p>Performs a map operation with a user-defined scalar function or built-in scalar function.
 The output will be flattened if the output type is a composite type.</p>
 {% highlight java %}
 ScalarFunction func = new MyMapFunction();
 tableEnv.registerFunction("func", func);